 If you breach your duty of disclosure you could void your insurance policy, meaning it may not pay out when you need it.

 Even if the damage to your vehicle is minor and you don’t want to make a claim, it's a good idea to report the accident anyway.
-The other driver could make a claim against you for damages, meaning that you may decide to make a claim, after all, at a later stage.
+Sadly, car accidents are way too common and can occur in many different situations -you may crash with your taxi, collide with an uninsured driver, or end up in a rear end hit.
+The other driver could make a liability claim against you for damages, meaning that you may decide to make a claim, after all, at a later stage.

 It can be beneficial to notify your insurer of an accident, theft or damage as soon as possible.